Skip to content

 Connect the minimum useful surface before you add anything new.

-A good first pilot usually needs one inbound signal, one system of record, one document source, and one visible approval edge.
+A good sales desk build usually needs one inbound signal, one system of record, one approved document source, and one visible approval edge.

 • Reads come before wide writes